mia-platform/custom-plugin-lib/docs/HTTPClient.md

 * `getServiceProxy(options)` - returns a proxy  passing through the [Microservice Gateway](https://docs.mia-platform.eu/runtime_suite/microservice-gateway/).
   * `options` - is an object with the following optional fields:
-    * `port` - an integer that identifies the port of the service to be queried.
+    * `port` - an integer that identifies the port of the service to be queried
-    * `protocol` - a string that identifies the protocol to use (only `http` and `https` are supported, the default value is `http`).
+    * `protocol` - a string that identifies the protocol to use (only `http` and `https` are supported, the default value is `http`)
-    * `headers` - an object that represents the set of headers to send to the service;
+    * `headers` - an object that represents the set of headers to send to the service
-    * `prefix` - a string representing the prefix of the service call path.
+    * `prefix` - a string representing the prefix of the service call path
     * `timeout` - set a request timeout
     * `agent` - set a custom node agent
-* `getDirectServiceProxy(serviceName, options)` - returns a direct proxy to the service.
+* `getDirectServiceProxy(serviceName, options)` - returns a direct proxy to the service
   * `serviceName` - The name of the service to call.
-You can't specify the port here, you have to do in `options.port`.
+You can pass just the hostname, without protocol and port (that you can specify into the `options` field), or a complete url string
   * `options` - The same options described above
-* `getDirectServiceProxyFromUrlString(serviceCompleteUrlString, options)` - returns a direct proxy to the service.
-  * `serviceCompleteUrlString` - The complete url string of the service to call.
-The string must include the service protocol and, possibly, the custom port.
-  * `options` - The same options described above

-Potentially, the `getDirectServiceProxy` and `getDirectServiceProxyFromUrlString` methods allows you to also query services outside the Platform.
+Potentially, the `getDirectServiceProxy` method allows you to also query services outside the Platform.
 In this case, however, it is necessary to bear in mind that the platform headers will be automatically forwarded.

 Both proxies, by default, forward the four Mia headers to the service called.
 In addition, other headers of the original request can also be forwarded to the named service.
 To do this it is necessary to define an additional environment variable, `ADDITIONAL_HEADERS_TO_PROXY`, whose value must be a string containing the keys of the headers to be forwarded separated by a comma.